buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 A Strength check can be used for any attempt to lift, push, pull, or break something, to push your body into a space, or any other application of brute force.

-A monster with Strength -4 is not about to die, it simply has very little strength (imagine giving a Strength value to a mouse or a squirrel if not a small spider..)
+A monster with Strength -4 is not about to die; it simply has very little strength.
+Imagine giving a Strength value to a mouse, squirrel, or small spider.

 A character with a Strength score of -5 is dead.